codelab-fun/codelab/docs/CONTRIBUTING.md

 # Contributing to Angular Codelab

-Thank you for deciding to contribute!
+Thank you for deciding to contribute to codelab.fun!
 We're excited to have you on the team 🙌

-Below you'll find our guidelines for contributing to further development of this codelab, which is hosted at [Angular NYC](https://github.com/codelab-fun/codelab) on GitHub.
+Below you'll find our guidelines for contributing to further development of this codelab, which is hosted at [codelab-fun/codelab](https://github.com/codelab-fun/codelab) on GitHub.

 ---